audiracmichelle/flaring_texas/README.md

 Scripts in `/jobs` run in docker containers.
 It is possible to test disperser interactively using a dockerized connection to Rstudio.

+Commands to run the jobs in a remote connection to a super computer are found in `/jobs/README.md`

 ## Exploring data and disperseR results

 * add link to notebook